Archaeology - theory and practice - Master's Programme

 *Svensk student?
 Läs instruktionerna om att söka till ett internationellt masterprogram på lu.se.

-In addition to the documents mentioned under Step 2, you must also submit a statement of purpose (state in no more than 300 words why you want to attend this programme and what research interests you have) when you apply to this programme.
+In addition to the documents mentioned under Step 2, you must also submit a statement of purpose.
+State in no more than 300 words why you want to attend this programme, in what ways this programme can enrich your profile, how your educational background and/or professional expertise have prepared you for this programme, what you hope to contribute to the programme, and what research interests you have.

 Watch on YouTube: How to apply for a Master's programme